elm-guides/elm-for-js/How to Read a Type Annotation.md

 myTuple = ("the answer", 42, True)
 ```

-In case you haven't noticed yet, types always begin with a capital letter.
+In case you haven't noticed yet, types always begin with a capital letter (or open paren).

+There's one special type with only one value of that type.
+Both the type and value are read as "unit" and written as
+`()`.
+Unit is often used as a placeholder value, since if we know the type, we can anticipate the value.

 ## Functions